jlegatheaux/cnss/README.md

 Both control algorithms shown always send a copy of the packet to be forwarded, not the packet object itself.
 Sending the object may introduce hard to debubg errors.
 That would be more error prone in this case since the algorithm implements a real flood.

-If this control algorithm is used in a network with cycles, a broadcast storm of duplicte packets would arise.
+If this control algorithm is used in a network with cycles, a broadcast storm of duplicate packets would arise.
 The EndSystem control algorithm only forwards locally originated packets (`interface == LOCAL`) and therefore drops packets received by the node whose destination is not the node.

 ```java